YoussefKamal098/note-verse/README.md

 - **Search**: Full-text search for notes.
 - **Tagging**: Add tags to notes for better organization.
 - **Pinning**: Pin important notes for quick access.
-- **Pagination**: Helps users navigate through a large list of notes by breaking the list into multiple pages.
+- **Index**: Helps users navigate through a large list of notes by breaking the list into multiple pages.

 ---